-The project site is located on 23^{rd} Avenue, south of East Cliff Drive.
-23^{rd} Avenue is a narrow paved roadway that currently serves four homes on the east side of the right-of-way.
-The paved roadway does not extend beyond the developed properties.
+The project site is located on 23rd Avenue, south of East Cliff Drive.
+23rd Avenue is a narrow paved roadway that currently serves four homes on the east side of the right-of-way.
+The pavement does not extend beyond the developed properties.
 The subject property is one of three undeveloped parcels beyond the end of the road.
 To the west of these parcels is a bluff that descends to a sandy beach area at the rear of Santa Maria beach.
 Monterey Bay is located to the south.